bakwc/mysql_ch_replicator/README.md

 - `tables` - tables to filter, list is also supported
 - `exclude_databases` - databases to __exclude__, string or list, eg `'table1*'` or `['table2', 'table3*']`.
 If same database matches `databases` and `exclude_databases`, exclude has higher priority.
 - `exclude_tables` - databases to __exclude__, string or list.
 If same table matches `tables` and `exclude_tables`, exclude has higher priority.
+- `target_databases` - if you want database in ClickHouse to have different name from MySQL database
 - `log_level` - log level, default is `info`, you can set to `debug` to get maximum information (allowed values are `debug`, `info`, `warning`, `error`, `critical`)
 - `optimize_interval` - interval (seconds) between automatic `OPTIMIZE table FINAL` calls.
 Default 86400 (1 day).
 This is required to perform all merges guaranteed and avoid increasing of used storage and decreasing performance.
 - `auto_restart_interval` - interval (seconds) between automatic db_replicator restart.
 Default 3600 (1 hour).
 This is done to reduce memory usage.